- This post contains affiliate links. Read more here.

-This is something that you won’t as easily encounter in other seasons, but it’s one of the side effects of running in cold weather.
-The sweat that builds up on your clothes and body will freeze pretty quickly once you stop moving.
+One of the side effects of running in cold weather, post-run chills can happen due to the sweat that builds up on your clothes and body, which can freeze quickly once you stop moving.
 Be sure to time the end of your run so that you are near a place where you can get warm and dry.

 The same goes for your dog!
-She will build up moisture from the ground (remembers, she’s way closer to the elements than you are just because of her height).
-Have a plan to get her warm and dry quickly if you are running in cold temperatures, keep an absorbent towel in the car or in the mudroom, and consider a waterproof coat.
+They’ll build up moisture from the ground (remember, they’re way closer to the ground and the elements than you are).
+Have a plan to get your dog warm and dry quickly if you are running in cold temperatures.
+Keep an absorbent towel in the car or in the mudroom, and consider a waterproof coat.
 A cool-down period may be warranted, but make sure you do it close to home.

 Cold, ice, and snow: these are going to be the biggest concerns for both you and your dog when running in winter.
-Your dog can’t tell you when she’s cold, and she will be vulnerable to her instincts (exerting all her energy chasing wildlife; running through puddles or into water).
-You’ll need to make sure she has boundaries to her activity to prevent everything from exhaustion and dehydration to hypothermia.
+Your dog can’t tell you when they’re cold, and are vulnerable to their instincts (exerting all their energy chasing wildlife; running through puddles or into water).
+You’ll need to set activity boundaries to prevent everything from exhaustion and dehydration to hypothermia.

 In some regions, hunting season can extend into the winter months.
 Know the laws in your area and where hunting activity takes place.
 Go above and beyond to be highly visible, and consider reflective gear and lighting.

 Remember that dogs are more sensitive to exertion in the beginning and end stages of their lives.
-Take special precautions if you have a young dog, particularly if she is a large breed, or a dog who is in the second half of her expected life span.
+Take special precautions if you have a young dog, particularly a large breed, or a dog who is in the second half of their expected life span.
 Young dogs should be exercised with caution until they have reached their full size, as too many miles early on can cause damage to their growing joints.

 Similarly, older dogs are going to be susceptible to injuries.
-Winter is probably not the best time to start an exercise routine or to increase miles, but it’s no excuse to avoid the basic maintenance to keep you or your dog in shape.
+Winter is probably not the best time to start a brand new exercise routine or to increase miles, but it’s important to maintain and continue basic maintenance to keep your dog in shape.

 As always, if you have any questions about your dog’s exercise routine, ask your vet about what is best.

-Now that you know how to go running with your dog safely in the winter, here are some helpful gear suggestions to help your pup (and you!) suit up for a successful winter run.
+Now that you know how to safely go running with your dog in winter, here are some helpful gear suggestions to help your pup (and you!) suit up for a successful winter run.

-These dog boots come in multiple sizes and are secure, rugged, and adjustable.
-These booties help to keep your dogs’ feet dry and clear of debris on difficult terrain and wet surfaces.Shop Now
+These dog boots come in three colors and multiple sizes.
+They’re secure, rugged, and adjustable, with traction on the soles to keep your doggo from slipping and sliding.
+Made with reflective straps, these booties help keep your dogs’ feet dry and clear of debris on difficult terrain and wet surfaces.Find on Amazon

-This protective wax helps to protect your dog’s paw pads from salt and snow and is specifically designed for dry and tough winter conditions.
-It contains vitamin E to help soothe and heal any injuries on the paws.Shop Now
+Rub a dub dub this protective wax onto your doggy’s paw pads to help protect them from salt and snow.
+Specifically designed for dry and tough winter conditions, it contains vitamin E to help soothe and heal any injuries on the paws.Shop on Chewy

-The Snout Soother is 100% organic healing salve that works to soothe chapped noses and to protect from further damage.
-Safe for humans too!Shop Now
+The Snout Soother is a 100% organic healing salve with ingredients including shea butter, coconut oil, and chamomile that work to soothe chapped noses and protect those little snuffle buttons from further damage.
+Safe for humans too!Find on Amazon

-These emergency blankets are small and lightweight (and could even fit in the pocket of your dog’s coat) and might be something to consider if your winter running takes you off the beaten path.Shop Now
+These emergency blankets are small and lightweight (and could even fit in the pocket of your dog’s coat); consider taking one if your winter running takes you off the beaten path.Find on Amazon